bladehr8/WebApi/_posts/2015-03-25-Complex-Entity-As-Function-Parameter.md

 5. Entity Reference
 6. Collection of above

-Let's see how to build and use the above type in function.
+Let's see how to build and use the above types in function.

 ### CLR Model